 Histograms are oftentimes used to visualize the frequency distribution of continuous data.
 Things such as measurements of height, weight, or time can all be organized in the graph.
 They can also be used to display the distribution of discrete data, like the number of shoes sold in a shoe department during any given period of time.

-Histograms are a useful tool for analyzing data, as they allow you to quickly see the shape of the data distribution, the location of the central tendency (the mean or median), and the full spread of the data.
+Histograms are a useful tool for data analysis, as they allow you to quickly see the shape of the data distribution, the location of the central tendency (the mean or median), and the full spread of the data.
 They’re a great chart that can also reveal any changes in the data, making it easier to digest.

 Bar graphs